nwillems94/recipes/_breakfast/banoffee-breakfast.md

     unit: "tbsp"

 ---
-Combine dry ingredients in a large bowl and add the mashed banana and ¼ cup of milk.
+Combine dry ingredients in a large bowl and add the mashed banana and a third the of milk.

-Place the dates, 0.5 cup of warm milk, and vanilla extract in a food processor.
+Place the dates, remaining milk (warmed), and vanilla extract in a food processor.
 Let soak, then blend until smooth.

 Move half of the blended mixture to the bowl with the dry ingredients and combine.
 Place in a baking dish and bake at 350 for 25 minutes.